 As you can see it's not complicated and the finances are just a part of the date.

 Finances are the tool, not the focus.
 We want to spend the majority of the date talking about our dreams and goals.

 The key for us is getting on the same page with our goals and making sure the budget is working.

 Resources for Money Talks

 Want to get started on your own dates?
 Here are some helpful resources to get the ball rolling:

 - Jumpstart Your Marriage and Your Money: In Jumpstart, I take you by step on how you two can get on the same page with money and how you can knock out your financial goal faster while having fun!

 - Looking to review your accounts and easily?
 Here are the Best Budget and Money Apps: Personal Capital, Tiller, Mint, and Zeta

 - Having the Money Talk with Your Spouse

 This article was originally published in May 2016.
-It has been updated in July 2019.
+It has been updated on July 2021.